kerrymcgowan/game_of_life/README.md

 # game_of_life
-Solving Conway's Game of Life in Python!
+My solution to Conway's Game of Life in Python!
+See the game rules [here](https://playgameoflife.com/).